manu-msr/imp-compiler-python/README.md

 The compiler is implemented in **Python**. **Lark** supports lexical and syntax analysis, while the semantic checker and C code generator are implemented through explicit traversals of the compiler's intermediate representations.
+Command-line output and diagnostic messages are deliberately written in Spanish because this compiler is used in university courses in Mexico at the Universidad Autónoma de la Ciudad de México (**UACM**).

 The repository contains the base IMP compiler developed in the course notes;
 the IMP++ extensions belong to the student practice repositories.